 Bio:

-My multispecies studio called Animal Lover explores more-than-human creativity to develop kinships with local lifeforms and ecologies.
-I have a PhD from Simon Fraser University, and am Associate Professor in the Audain Faculty of Art, Emily Carr University of Art + Design where I teach New Media + Sound Arts, and Critical Studies courses.
-One of my favourite things to do is hiking with my canine companions Zorra and Heroe, paying attention to the liveliness of the animals, trees and plants, and Earth forces.
+My multispecies studio explores more-than-human creativity to develop kinships with local lifeforms and ecologies.
+I have a PhD from Simon Fraser University.
+I am Associate Professor at Emily Carr University of Art + Design where I teach New Media + Sound Arts, and I am co-director of the Basically Good Media Lab.
 I am currently working on creative co-productions with birds (Bird Park Survival Station), and sound art experiences within old-growth forest ecologies (Branching Songs).
-My new book is Lessons from a Multispecies Art Studio: Uncovering Ecological Understanding & Biophilia Through Creative Reciprocity.
+My book is Lessons from a Multispecies Studio: Uncovering Ecological Understanding & Biophilia through Creative Reciprocity.
 Intellect Books, 2021.

 contact: jandreyev @ ecuad.ca